kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes_overview.md

 Authentication is not required to use the Dad Jokes API; however you must set a custom User-Agent in the header for all requests.
 This facilitates monitoring and enables server understanding of the capabilities and context of the client making the request.

 For information on using the Dad Jokes API, refer to the [Dad Jokes API Tutorial](https://kurtnheiss.github.io/dad_jokes_files/dad_jokes_tutorial.html).

-Understanding these concepts helps developers effectively integrate the Dad Jokes API into their applications and ensures a smooth and reliable experience for end-users.